microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 You can use the **az storage blob upload** command examples below to upload the document to Azure Blob Storage.

 For Cosmos DB, you can upload the JSON documents using the REST API client file **rest-api-yachts-management.http**.
+Note: this file uses the `humao.rest-client` VSCode extension which should already be installed if you are using GitHub Codespaces for this hack.
+If you are running the hack with a local setup, you will need to add the extension to VSCode.

 ![Auto Vectorization](../images/auto-vectorization-1.drawio.svg)